magomimmo/modern-cljs/doc/tutorial-13.md

 # Next step - Tutorial 14 - It's better to be safe than sorry (Part 1)

-In the [next Tutorial][20] we are going to prepare the playground for affording the unit testing topic.
+In the [next Tutorial][20] we are going to prepare the stage for affording the unit testing topic.
 We'll also introduce the `Enlive` template system to implement a server-side only version of the Shopping Calculator aimed at adhering to the progressive enhancement implementation strategy.
-We'll even see how to exercise code refactoring to satisfy the DRY principle:
+We'll even see how to exercise code refactoring to satisfy the DRY principle and to resolve a cyclic namespaces dependency problem we'll meet on the way.

-1. while crossing again the border between the client and the server side of a CLJS/CLJ web application;
-2. to solve a cyclic namespaces dependency we'll encounter.

 # License